genomic-medicine-sweden/NGPIris/README.md

 For more use cases, check out [the CLI file](https://github.com/genomic-medicine-sweden/NGPIris/blob/master/NGPIris/cli/functions.py)

 ## As a package
-For usage of Iris as a package see ['the package documentation'](https://github.com/genomic-medicine-sweden/NGPIris/blob/master/NGPIris/docs/package.md)
+For usage of Iris as a package see the [package documentation](https://github.com/genomic-medicine-sweden/NGPIris/blob/master/docs/package.md)

-For an index of all HCPManager functionality, check out [the HCPManager source file](https://github.com/genomic-medicine-sweden/NGPIris/blob/master/NGPIris/hcp/hcp.py)
+For an index of all HCPManager functionality, check out the [source file](https://github.com/genomic-medicine-sweden/NGPIris/blob/master/NGPIris/hcp/hcp.py)

-### Development build
+## Development build
 ```
 git clone git@github.com:genomic-medicine-sweden/NGPIris.git
 cd NGPIris